On Choosing the Poems

 Link to EDA manuscript.
 Originally in Amherst Manuscript #fascicle 85 – I dreaded that first robin, so – asc:17631 – p.
 8. Poems (1890), 48-49, with the alternative adopted.
 Courtesy of Amherst Library, Amherst College, Amherst, MA.
 First published in Bingham, Ancestors’ Brocades (1945), 186, corrected, with the alternative included.

 “If you were coming in the Fall” most directly addresses Dickinson's feelings of separation from Samuel Bowles during his trip to Europe.
-Moreover, the speaker would take comfort in measuring any amount of time before a return, if only that time could be counted.
+Moreover, the speaker would take comfort in measuring any amount of time before a return, if only that time could be known.
 In the third stanza Dickinson refers to “Van Damien’s Land,” the British Colony that would later be known as Tasmania.
 The stanza, then, collapses time and geography into a single continuum: “If only centuries, delayed, / I’d count them on my Hand, / Subtracting, till my fingers dropped / Into Van Dieman’s Land.”
-Centuries can be counted on fingers, which in turn fall across continents.
+Centuries can be counted on fingers, which, in turn, fall across continents.